jbogarin/go-cisco-spark-resty/docs/TeamMembershipsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **DeleteTeamMembership**
-> DeleteTeamMembership($membershipId)
+> DeleteTeamMembership($membershipID)

 Deletes a team membership, by ID.

 Deletes a team membership, by ID.
-Specify the team membership ID in the membershipId URI parameter.
+Specify the team membership ID in the membershipID URI parameter.

 ### Parameters